|

 Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico,

-North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, West
+North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, West

 Virginia.
 U.S. territories: Guam, Puerto